Flowchart Symbols: Meaning and Examples

 Do I need swimlanes for roles or departments?

-Flowchart symbols vs BPMN symbols—what’s the difference?
+Flowchart symbols vs BPMN symbols — what is the difference?

-Flowcharts use a small general-purpose symbol set, while BPMN is a more formal notation for business process semantics.
+Flowcharts use a small general-purpose symbol set, while BPMN is a more formal notation designed for business process semantics.

 What does a parallelogram mean in a flowchart?

 In a flowchart, a parallelogram represents input or output.
-It is used to show data entering the process (such as user input) or information leaving the process (such as a report or displayed result).
+It is used to show data entering the process, such as user input, or information leaving the process, such as a report or displayed result.